 Hoping To Adopt

 At Abrazo, we know that adopting a baby is one of the most exciting and most overwhelming of life experiences (short of surviving fertility treatments, that is!)
-We also know that for couples who have endured documented infertility and grieved those losses, pursuing adoption means graduating from “needing to have a biological child” to “wanting to be a parent” and we congratulate you if you’ve already gained that perspective.
+For couples who have endured documented infertility and grieved those losses, pursuing adoption means graduating from “needing to have a biological child” to “wanting to be a parent” and we congratulate you if you’ve already gained that perspective.
 That’s the first step toward adopting successfully.

-We’ve helped more than a thousand families adopt successfully, most within 6-12 months (or less).
+We’ve helped more than 1500 families adopt successfully, most within 6-12 months (or less).
 Abrazo works with couples who:

 - are over the age of 25